 Featured Online Public Health Degree Programs

 Public health officials see to it that communities – particularly marginalized, under served, and developing communities – both understand health risks and take precautionary measures to lower exposure.
 Moreover, public health officials help locate determinants so as to better treat problems and stem them in the future.
 Obtaining a Master’s in Public Health will place students in a position to either jump into a career in public health or advance further in the field.
+A degree in Public Health will allow you to enter a career as a public health educator, community health consultant, health and wellness educator, patient advocate, outreach specialist, researcher, communications supervisor, residence program specialist, and much more.
 Here’s a look at our top 25 online Masters in Public Health degree programs.

 1. University of Iowa